paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

 ```

 ### Vulnerability
 With the `[Authorize]` attribute applied, if an anonymous user makes a request to `user/dashboard` or `admin/dashboard`, a `401 Unauthorized` response will be returned.
-However, although the Insecure.Web app does not directly allow a basic user to view the admin dashboard, there is nothing stopping a user logged in as a basic user calling the `admin/dashboard` endpoint directly.
+However, although the Insecure.Web app does not directly allow a basic user to view the admin dashboard, there is nothing stopping them from calling the admin/dashboard endpoint directly.
-This can be done by simply making a Get request to the endpoint via Curl, or a using an API testing tool like Postman.
+This can be done by simply making a **GET** request to the endpoint via cURL, or using an API testing tool like Postman.

-### Exploitating Vulnerability
+### Exploiting Vulnerability
-1. Ensure all the individual apps are running (see the [Running the Apps](#running-the-apps) section below)
+1. Ensure all the individual apps are running (see the [Running the Lab](#running-the-lab) section below)
 2. Open a browser and navigate to `http://localhost:5082`
-3. Select User 1 from the drop down and click the Login button.
+3. Select User 1 from the dropdown and click the Login button.
     <details>
     <summary>Show screenshot</summary>
     <img src="./images/insecure1-login.png" alt="" width="100%"/>